-Erected in 2015, this sculpture in Princes Street Gardens pays homage to Wojtek, the brave bear who was adopted by Polish soldiers during WWII, helping to carry ammunition at the Italian Battle of Monte Cassino.
+Erected in 2015, this sculpture in Princes Street Gardens pays homage to Wojtek, the brave bear who was adopted by Polish soldiers during WWII and helped to carry ammunition at the Italian Battle of Monte Cassino.

-After the war, Wojtek settled in Scotland, living out his years in Edinburgh Zoo, until his much mourned death in 1963.
+After the war, Wojtek settled in Scotland, living out his years in Edinburgh Zoo, until his death in 1963.

 The Penguin Parade & Brigadier Sir Nils Olav